Non-return valve - what is it and what is it used for?

 Non-return valves are also installed in normal fittings (mixers).

-In mixer taps, non-return valves prevent the mixing of cold water and hot water.
-On the one hand, such mixing is not efficient in terms of energy.
+In mixer taps, non-return valves prevent cold water and hot water from mixing.
+On the one hand, such mixing is not energy-efficient.
 On the other hand, lukewarm water provides ideal living conditions for bacteria.
-In order to shorten the distance between the non-return valve and the tapping point, the valve is always installed just before the fitting.
+In order to shorten the distance between the non-return valve and the tapping point, the valve is always installed just before the tap.
 It is usually located in flexible Pex hoses.

 Low maintenance intensity can lead to malfunctions